 Welcome to the online Housing Application and Agreement form.
 Before you complete this form, please confirm that you have been accepted to BHSU.
 If you are unsure about your acceptance status, contact Admissions at BHSUAdmissions@BHSU.edu.
 If you have been accepted to BHSU, please complete and submit the form below.
 We look forward to seeing you here at BHSU.

 The housing services described are offered under the terms and conditions stated herein.
-This document and those referred to within it constitute the BHSU agreement for residence halls and campus suites/apartments.
+This document and those referred to within it constitute the BHSU agreement for residence halls and Yellow Jacket Apartments.

 2. Live-On Requirement South Dakota Board of Regent Policy requires unmarried students to live-on campus during their first two years of school.
 Specifically, the policy reads as follows: “During the first two years when they were or would have graduated from high school, all unmarried students who enroll in courses delivered on the main campus for six (6) credit hours or more are required to enter into a housing agreement with the institution unless special permission to room elsewhere is received.
 Permission ordinarily shall be granted to students with dependent children or to students who reside† full time during the academic year with parents or legal guardians (also, BHSU ordinarily grants permission to students with documented health problems/disabilities or those with documented financial hardships).
 Students who have enrolled for twelve or more credits for four (4) semesters may be exempted from this agreement at the discretion of the institution”.
 BHSU permits a maximum 50-mile commuting distance.
 Appeals for all exemption statuses will be reviewed annually during the summer term for a period no longer than or shorter than one business month.
 During the fall term, appeals for all exemption statuses will be accepted from new students only.
-Additionally, if 48 cumulative credit hours have been earned at the completion of the fall semester, those students will be exempt from the Live-On Requirement upon the discretion of the Housing Appeal Committee.
 Emergency medical and financial appeals will be reviewed on a case by case basis for the entirety of the academic and non-academic year. † Verification of the residency must be provided in advance, in writing, by the parent(s) or legal guardian to the BHSU Residence Life office.
 For more information on the Housing Appeal process, please visit www.bhsu.edu/housingappeals.

 4. Agreement Terms & Authority Agreeing students and parents/legal guardians are reminded that signing this document establishes an agreement relationship with Black Hills State University.
 It is considered binding once the university has received and approved your agreement.
 The Agreement for Room Accommodations, from the beginning date of the agreement period, binds the resident student for the full academic year, excluding summer sessions.
 If the agreement is entered into at the start of fall semester, the agreement will be binding until the final day of Spring Semester.
 If the dates of the academic year are revised by the University, those revised dates will apply and will not alter the financial obligation under this agreement.
 Students are obligated to know and follow the policies and procedures described in the BHSU Student Handbook, and the BHSU Student Code of Conduct and Residential Standards of Living as they are integral parts of the agreement relationship between the student and the university. http://www.bhsu.edu/portals/0/studentlife/student_handbook.pdf.

 5. Room Deposit In order to obtain on-campus residence, each student is required to submit $100 to the Department of Residence Life.
-These monies are considered security monies and are therefore refundable.
+This money is considered a security deposit and is therefore fully refundable.

 a.
 The official date that this agreement and deposit are received by the university becomes your priority date.